All Products

 .claude/skills/

-Step 3: Verify the effect
+Step 3: Verify the skill

-For example, in Claude Code, enter:
+For example, in Claude Code:

 Check which ECS instances are running in the China (Hangzhou) region.

-Query Summary:
+Query summary:

--Region: China (Hangzhou)
+- Region: China (Hangzhou)

 Instance list:

-| Instance name | Instance ID | Status | Specification | IP address |
+| Instance name | Instance ID | Status | Instance type | IP address |

 | web-server-01 | i-bp1a2b3c4d5e6f7g8h | Running | ecs.g7.xlarge | 172.16.0.10 |